 Some of the stories want to make you laugh or cringe, while others make you want to cry and rage at the horror they share.
-Then there are the ones that you thought you already knew the story behind, only to find out the tale takes an even more outrageous turn to the left than you could ever have imagined.
-There are a number of stories out there that people have thought they knew the entirety of that they learn they actually didn’t.
+Then there are the ones that you thought you already knew the s

 Jesus didn't approve homosexuality.
 Jesus Saves!
 WWJD?
 Jesus take the wheel.
 Jesus is Lord!
 Y'all need Jesus!

 Jesus on stationery.
 Jesus on itty bitty gold crosses dangling from your mom's neck.
 Jesus on billboards.
 Jesus in politics.
 Jesus on South Park.
 Jesus on toast.